-Visceral gout is the deposition of white urates, which are normally excreted as a white cap on well-formed feces, in various tissues.
+Visceral gout is the deposition of white urates, which are normally excreted as a white cap on well formed faeces, in various tissues.
 Urates are also often deposited in joints and in the kidney.
 This condition can occur as an individual problem at any age.
 Outbreaks are seen in young chicks in the first week of life (baby chick nephropathy) or in flocks suffering kidney damage, or reduced water intake.
 All poultry species are susceptible.
-The kidney damage can arise from infection with certain strains of Infectious Bronchitis virus, exposure to some mycotoxins or inadequate water intake (often because the birds have not adapted to a new type of drinker).
+The kidney damage can arise from infection with certain strains of Infectious Bronchtiis virus, exposure to some mycotoxins or inadequate water intake (often because the birds have not adapated to a new type of drinker).
 Baby Chick Nephropathy can be due to inappropriate egg storage conditions, excessive water loss during incubation or during chick holding/transport, or inadequate water intake during the first few days of life.
 Very low humidity in brooding will also increase the likelihood of this problem.
 The timing of mortality is a reasonable guide as to the source of the problem.
-In Pekin/mallard ducks the condition is almost always due to inadequate water intake, whereas in Muscovy ducks it is seen in breeders allowed to continue laying for over 24 weeks without a rest.
+In Pekin/mallard ducks the condition is almost always due to inadequate water intake, whereas in muscovy ducks it is seen in breeders allowed to continue laying for over 24 weeks without a rest.

-The hyperuricemia that must precede deposition of urates in tissues may be the result of the increased rate of synthesis of purine precursors of uric acid, decreased elimination of uric acid by kidneys, or a combined effect.
+The hyperuricemia that must precede deposition of urates in tissues may be the result of increased rate of synthesis of purine precursors of uric acid, decreased elimination of uric acid by kidneys, or a combined effect.
 Excess dietary protein would lead to an excess of purine precursors; certain chemicals, toxins, feed ingredients, infectious agents, and vitamin A deficiency may damage kidneys or cause kidney dysfunction.
 Genetics may play a role in susceptibility to gout.

 Present Methods of Prevention: